Ally McCoist: Personal life

-During the 2014 Scottish independence referendum, McCoist was a supporter of the successful Better Together against Scottish independence.
+During the 2014 Scottish independence referendum, McCoist was a supporter of the Better Together campaign against Scottish independence.

-McCoist had an extramarital affair with the actress Patsy Kensit, which was cited in divorce proceedings from his first wife, Allison.
+McCoist had an extramarital affair with the actress Patsy Kensit which was cited in divorce proceedings from his first wife.
 It is said the affair developed from a pre-existing friendship when McCoist was in London filming ITV's The Premiership football highlights show.

+In November 2024, McCoist revealed he has Dupuytren's contracture, a genetic disorder that causes a person's fingers to bend towards their palm.